Anonymous-accounts/AAMAS215/readme.md

 gym-minigrid/

-# Learning Top-𝑘 Subtask Planning Tree based on Discriminative Representation Pre-training for Decision Making
+# Learning Top-K Subtask Planning Tree based on Discriminative Representation Pre-training for Decision Making

 ## 1. Dataset Download
 We collect the dataset for training our first step, please download it from :